Italy's Grillo lists conditions for backing a government

 Napolitano, whose term ends in May and whose successor must be appointed by parliament, has ruled out a return to the polls.

-On Friday Bersani said he would present a programme based around a limited number of points, many of them in line with Grillo's platform, and seek the support of parliament.
+On Friday Bersani said he would present a program based around a limited number of points, many of them in line with Grillo's platform, and seek the support of parliament.

 "You can call it what you want, a minority government, a government of limited purpose, I don't care," Bersani told newspaper La Repubblica.

-Changing the electoral law known as "the pigsty", which makes it difficult for parties to form stable governments, has been called for by both the centre right and centre left.
+Changing the electoral law known as "the pigsty", which makes it difficult for parties to form stable governments, has been called for by both the center right and center left.